 \section{Introduction}

-Koml\'os' lemma (see \cite{K67}, \cite{S86} and \cite{DS94}) is a classical result on the convergence of random variables that can be used as a substitute for compactness.
-It has turned out to be very useful, similarly as the Bolzano-Weierstrass theorem, and has become a work horse of stochastic analysis in the past decades.
-In this paper, we generalise this result to work directly with non-negative martingales and convergence in probability simultaneously at all finite stopping times.
+Koml\'os's lemma (see \cite{K67,S86} and \cite{DS94}) is a classical result on the convergence of random variables that can be used as a substitute for compactness.
+It has turned out to be very useful, similarly to the Bolzano--Weierstrass theorem, and has become a work horse of stochastic analysis in the past decades.
+In this paper, we generalize this result to work directly with nonnegative martingales and convergence in probability simultaneously at all finite stopping times.